MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Meta-Adapter with Tensor Networks

 Consider the TT decomposition of $\Delta \mathcal{W}_{4D}$, which we refer to as MetaTT-4D, shown pictorially in \cref{fig:main_fig}.
 For fixed layer $l$ and $m$-th projection matrix, the TT decomposition results in a list of $4$ matrix multiplications of rank $r$ (assuming for simplicity each bond has the same fixed rank).
 It is low-rank if $r \ll \min\{D_{\rm in}, D_{\rm out}\}$.
 In other words, for an input batch $X\in \mathbb{R}^{N\times D_{\rm in}}$ and output batch $Y \in \mathbb{R}^{N \times D_{\rm out}}$, for every layer $l$ and $m$-th projection matrix we have:

-where $W_{l,m}$ is the frozen linear layer (from the pre-trained model).
+where $W_{l,m}^T$ is the transposed frozen linear layer (from the pre-trained model).
 While one can choose any permutations of the ordering of the TT cores, we present the arrangement that leads to the most compressed form.
 This entails assigning the input and output dimensions to each end of the TT since these are usually the largest dimensions in a transformer architecture.
 This is because they are only coupled by a single bond, thereby incurring an additive $O(D\times r)$ cost to the overall complexity while also being quadratic in $r$ for the other dimensions, which are usually orders of magnitude less than the input and output dimensions.

-The extension to capture other dimensions for the 5D variation with mild modifications is straightforward.
-One would need to concatenate the number of heads and the head dimension into the output dimension.
+The extension to capture other dimensions such as heads or tasks follows straightforwardly from this construction.
+The only difference is when accounting for heads one would further need to concatenate the number of heads and the head dimension into the output dimension.
 This is shown in \cref{fig:main_fig}.
 Importantly, minimal reshaping is required throughout this process, as shown explicitly for MetaTT-4D in \eqref{eq:TT_data}.
 This is in contrast to other tensor decompositions.
 The input data is processed in its original format and outputs dimensions are also consistent with the original model, facilitating the use of optimized matrix-vector GPU kernels and allowing for performance and scalability enhancement.
 While further compression can be achieved by further unrolling the input and output dimensions, it is crucial to avoid these, as they can complicate the decomposition and reduce computational efficiency \cite{monturiol2025tensorization, lu2025fetta}.